tylerkahn/dcpu16-haskell/README.md

     :data DAT "a string literal followed by two integer literals", 42, 0x30

 ### Labels as Literals
-Labels can be used wherever literal integers can (except in the .word directive).
+Labels can be used wherever literal integers can (except in a storage directive).

     SET X, answer       ; X = 5
     SET J, 1